-. , Years ended December 31
+Years ended December 31

-20)23 2022
+20)24 2 023

 Sales % of Total Sales Sales % of Total Sales

-Canada \$ 153.5 2.3% \$ 152.7 2.4%
+Canada \$ 144.5 2.0% \$ 153.5 2.3%

-United States and Puerto Rico 2,568.0 38.6% 2,565.6 40.2%
+United States and Puerto Rico 2,726.6 37.7% 2,568.0 38.6%

-Latin America 849.3 12.8% 709.6 11.1%
+Latin America 893.6 12.3% 849.3 12.8%

-Europe 2,060.8 31.0% 1,879.2 29.4%
+Europe 2,224.0 30.7% 2,060.8 31.0%

-Asia, Africa and Australia 1,018.0 15.3% 1,075.1 16.9%
+Asia, Africa and Australia 1,256.3 17.3% 1,018.0 15.3%

-Total \$ 6,649.6 100.0% \$ 6,382.2 100.0%
+Total \$ 7,245.0 100.0% \$ 6,649.6 100.0%

-Excludes sales at the Company's equity accounted investments in Russia (CCL-Kontur) and the Middle East (Pacman-CCL).
+^{}Excludes sales at the Company's equity accounted investments in Russia (CCL-Kontur) and the Middle East (Pacman-CCL).

 For the CCL Segment and Innovia, the first and second quarters are generally the strongest due to the number of workdays and various customer-related activities.
 Also, there are many products that have a spring-summer bias in North America and Europe such as horticultural labels, agricultural chemicals and certain beverage products, which generate additional sales volumes for the Company in the first half of the year.
-The polymer banknote business within the CCL Segment experiences intra-quarter variations in sales influenced by Central Banks' reorder volatility.
-For Avery, the third quarter has historically been its strongest as it benefits from increased demand related to back-to-school activities in North America, although the impact is expected to diminish in future periods on secular declines in low-margin ring binder sales and the expansion of the Avery's direct-to-consumer businesses that do not have this seasonal bias.
+The polymer banknote business within the CCL Segment experiences intra-quarter variations in sales influenced by central banks' reorder volatility.
+For Avery, the third quarter has historically been its strongest as it benefits from increased demand related to back-to-school activities in North America, although the impact is expected to diminish in future periods on secular declines in low-margin ring binder sales and the expansion of Avery's direct-to-consumer businesses that do not have this seasonal bias.
 For Checkpoint, the second half of the calendar year is healthier as the business substantially follows the retail cycle of its customers, which traditionally experiences more consumer activity from September through to the end of the year and prepares for the same in its supply chain from mid-year on.
-Checkpoint's year-over-year comparative quarterly results often include one-time large chain-wide customer-driven hardware installations that strengthen future reoccurring label revenues.
-Sales in the final guarter of the year are negatively affected in North America by Thanksgiving and globally by the Christmas and New Year holiday season shutdowns.
+Checkpoint's year-over-year comparative quarterly results often include one-time large chain-wide, customer-driven hardware installations that strengthen future reoccurring label revenues.
+New RFID applications are also developing in the food, logistics and healthcare markets.
+Sales in the final quarter of the year are negatively affected in North America by Thanksgiving and globally by the Christmas and New Year holiday season shutdowns.